Pece17/IoTBeacon/README.md

 - Three Bluetooth low energy (BLE) beacons
 - Model - ```Wellcore Bluetooth Ibeacon NRF51822 beacon Wristband Ibeacons Module with APP```
-- Bluetooth beacons broadcast their identifier to nearby devices that are Raspberry Pis in this project
+- Bluetooth beacons broadcast their identifier to nearby scanners that are Raspberry Pis in this project

 # 3. Raspberry Pis